 Government grants are treated as contributions that are conditioned upon certain performance requirements and the incurrence of allowable qualifying expenses.
-Conditional contributions totaling \$344,040 related to these grants have not been recognized in the accompanying financial statements.
+At September 30, 2022 there are no conditional contributions related to government grants.

 Government grants are recognized as revenue monthly after qualifying expenses are incurred.
 Grants receivable are expected to be collected within one year.
 Management considers all grants to be fully collectible; therefore, no allowance for doubtful accounts is considered necessary.